penggenchang/penggenchang/README.md

 # Welcome to the Profile of Genchang Peng

 ## Briefly Biography
-- 👋 Hi, I’m @penggenchang
+- 👋 Hi, I’m Genchang Peng @penggenchang
 - 👀 I’m interested in signal and data analysis for biomedical and healthcare applications
 - 🌱 I’m currently learning python-based programming, data science, machine learning, etc..
 - 💞️ I’m looking to collaborate on finding research positions in academic or industrial fields.